Emotions-History Culture Society

 Infancias Imagenes

-Engaging with the Visual Dimensions of Early LifeWelcome to Infancias Imagenes, a premier journal dedicated to the interdisciplinary study of children's images and representations, published by UNIV DISTRITAL FRANCISCO JOSE CALDAS.
+Exploring the Visual Narratives of ChildhoodWelcome to Infancias Imagenes, a premier journal dedicated to the interdisciplinary study of children's images and representations, published by UNIV DISTRITAL FRANCISCO JOSE CALDAS.
 Since its inception in 2006, this Open Access journal has served as a vital platform for researchers, educators, and practitioners to explore the multifaceted dimensions of childhood through visual culture, pedagogy, and social discourse.
 With its commitment to disseminating high-quality research, Infancias Imagenes plays a significant role in shaping the academic landscape, fostering dialogue among stakeholders across various disciplines.
 As an emerging voice in the field, the journal invites contributions that not only advance scholarly discussion but also engage with pressing societal issues surrounding childhood, ensuring its relevance in both academic and professional contexts.
 The journal is accessible online, enhancing visibility and allowing for a broader audience to engage with cutting-edge research in children's image studies.

 JOURNAL OF CROSS-CULTURAL PSYCHOLOGY